MPult/sydfly/README.md

 I was pleasantly surprised by the efficiency of PCBWay's shipping service.
 Not only was it faster, but it was also more cost-effective compared to my previous experience with another PCB manufacturer.
 This is a significant advantage for anyone looking to get their prototypes quickly without breaking the bank.

 Overall Impressions:
 In conclusion, my experience with PCBWay for the SYDFLY project has been overwhelmingly positive.
 The quality of the PCBs, the attention to detail, and the reliable shipping service all contribute to an excellent overall experience.
-It's worth noting that the quality is on par with some of the more well-known PCB manufacturers like JLCPCB, which speaks volumes about PCBWay's capabilities.
+It's worth noting that the quality is on par with some of other well-known PCB manufacturers, which speaks volumes about PCBWay's capabilities.

 In the interest of full transparency, I did receive these SYDFLY PCB prototypes from PCBWay at no cost in exchange for this review.
 However, I want to emphasize that my assessment is based solely on the quality of the product and the overall experience.